8-year-old girl takes the wheel, saves the day

 Assign to Google Classroom

-An 8-year-old southeast Kansas girl is being hailed for her quick, calm thinking after she grabbed the steering wheel and drove the family's SUV when her mother fell unconscious on their highway ride to school.
+An 8-year-old southeast Kansas girl is being hailed for her quick, calm thinking.
+She grabbed the steering wheel and drove the family's SUV when her mother fell unconscious on their highway ride to school.

-Abby Porter and her mom, Shelly, were on Kansas 66 headed to her school in Riverton early Wednesday when Shelly had a medical emergency and passed out behind the wheel, Galena Police Chief Larry Delmont said Thursday.
+Abby Porter and her mom, Shelly, were headed to her school in Riverton when Shelly had a medical emergency.
+She passed out behind the wheel.

-With her mother slumped over, Abby a second-grader whose father sometimes lets her steer their tractor and lawn mower leaned over and took the wheel.
-Delmont said at some point, Abby even executed a U-turn on the four-lane highway, "because she was going home to her daddy."
+Abby is a second-grader whose father sometimes lets her steer their tractor and lawn mower.
+With her mother slumped over, Abby leaned over and took the wheel.
+At some point, Abby even executed a U-turn on the four-lane highway, "because she was going home to her daddy," according to Galena Police Chief Larry Delmont.

 "That's at 8:37 in the morning, and there is a lot of traffic, a lot of trucks," Delmont said.

-Officer Jimmy Hamilton noticed the SUV going about 20 mph and weaving a bit between the two lanes, and suspected someone was driving under the influence.
+Officer Jimmy Hamilton noticed the SUV going about 20 mph and weaving a bit between the two lanes.
+He suspected someone was driving under the influence.
 As he got closer he noticed the woman slumped over in the driver seat and saw Abby at the wheel.
 The vehicle was also closing in on an intersection.

 Hamilton tried to get in front of Abby's car to slow her down, but she kept switching lanes to avoid bumping into his car.
 Hamilton got alongside her and told Abby to put the vehicle in park, but she didn't know how.
 He then told her she needed to bump into him to stop the car, but Abby said she didn't want to because she was afraid.